cool-RR/python_toolbox/README.markdown

    tools.

+# Not backward-compatible yet #

+Please keep in mind that Python Toolbox is still in alpha stage, and that backward compatibility would *not* be maintained in this phase.

 # Mailing lists #

 All general discussion happens at **[the Python Toolbox Google Group](https://groups.google.com/forum/#!forum/python-toolbox)**.
 If you need help with the Python Toolbox, you're welcome to post your question and we'll try to help you.